Daily Bible Reading Reflections

 “And I commanded Joshua at that time, ‘Your eyes have seen all that the LORD your God has done to these two kings.
 So will the LORD do to all the kingdoms into which you are crossing.
 You shall not fear them, for it is the LORD your God who fights for you.'”

 Men, women, and children will have to step by faith across a miraculously-parted Jordan River.
 Soldiers will have to draw their swords.
 Joshua will have to lead.
 Spies will have to confidently report.
 Priests will have to march around Jericho’s walls, armed only with trumpets.
 A scarlet cord will have to be tied in a window.
 The ark of the covenant will have to be carried.
-But each and every one of those people will be able to do so with faith-filled courage.
+But each and every one of those people had what they needed to walk and fight and live with faith-filled courage.
+How?

 And we believe.